ayaatef11/Employee-Management-System/README.md

 ## Employee Class 👩‍💼👨‍💼

 The `Employee` class contains basic **set** and **get** operations to update its attributes and also includes validation for input fields.
+The functino setEmail() checks that the given email is valid by finding the `@` inside it or it will let the user to enter new email address

+## Exception Handling 👁️

+each function has a global exception to print the message of the error and the program continue normally

 ## Technologies Used 🛠️